ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 Capture and structure your tasks so that you know what you need to do and why and can progress towards doing it.
 Create templates that can help you save time.
 And break down tasks into manageable chunks.

-My usual board columns are these:
+Here's a recap of the above article:

+- **Board Structure**: Tailor your boards to your needs by enhancing the basic To Do, Doing, and Done columns.
+Split columns to manage tasks better and use methods like MoSCoW and the Eisenhower Matrix for prioritization.
+  - For Doing/Done, you can split column into following
   1. Planning / Making it easy
   2. Doing Repetitions and Sets
   3. Chained Tasks if Any
   4. Freeze if needed
   5. Debrief: What went well?
 What did not go well?
 What can be improved?
 How?
   6. Closed / Karma Ledger
+- **Card Structure**: Utilize detailed card templates, breaking down large tasks into smaller, manageable chunks.
+Use checklists and labels to keep everything organized and ensure nothing is overlooked.
+- **Dashboard Board**: If you have multiple boards, create a Command Center keep track of your weekly goals.
+Use dashcards to monitor progress and keep your boards clean and efficient.

+By continuously refining your system, you'll find that Trello can adapt to your evolving needs, helping you maintain high productivity and achieve a balanced, organized life. **Remember, the key is to keep things simple, scale as needed, and always aim for balance.**